TFC-Metallum/TFC-Metallum/README.md

 # TFC-Metallum
-Addon for TerraFirmaCraft: The New Generation
+Addon for TerraFirmaCraft: The New Generation Chinese Language

 ## Goal
 Add metals, ores and alloys from other to TFC:TNG